top of page

 Spider-Man and his Amazing Friends Season 2

-Only 3 episodes, each telling a members origin.
-An interlude as they prepared the next full season, keeping their "Hulk & The Amazing Spider-Man" block intact.
-Firestar's acts as a backdoor pilot for a would be X-Men series.
+This is only three episodes, each telling a team members origin.
+It feels like an interlude as they prepared the next full season just to keep their "Hulk and The Amazing Spider-Man" block intact.
+Firestar's episode acts as a backdoor pilot for a would be X-Men series.

 Premiere: Sep 18, 1982